dmitrypol/dmitrypol.github.io/_posts/2018-03-22-elasticsearch-redis-pubsub.md

 }
 {% endhighlight %}

 We start logstash and point it to folder with our config file `bin/logstash -f /path/to/logstash/config/folder/ --config.reload.automatic`.
 We will see `[logstash.inputs.redis    ] Subscribed {:channel=>"search_log", :count=>1}` in Logstash's own log.
-If we send a message from our Rails app and query ElasticSearch index `search_log_2018.03.23` we will get a document:
+If we send a message from our Rails app and query Elasticsearch index `search_log_2018.03.23` we will get a document:

 {% highlight ruby %}
 {